loorisr/patchright-scrape-api/README.md

 It is inspired from the Typescript version of [Firecrawl](https://github.com/mendableai/firecrawl/tree/main/apps/playwright-service-ts) and it is 100% compatible with it.
 You just have to replace `build: apps/playwright-service-ts` by `image: loorisr/patchright-scrape-api` in your docker-compose

-Improvements:
+Features:
 * uses https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-python instead of playwright
 * better domain blocking handling
 * better media blocking handling
 * scrape multiple pages in parallel
 * scrape endpoint compatible with Firecrawl API
-* return cleaned html and markdown
+* return cleaned html and markdow
+* temporary or persistent context
 * lightweight: 1.2 Go

 Available on Docker hub: `docker pull loorisr/patchright-scrape-api:latest`